linuxthor/My-TTGO-Watch-Dev/README.md

 The LVGL project provide an image convertor at https://lvgl.io/tools/imageconverter which can be used to convert images into the appropriate C array format for LVGL.

-Start by creating an image in the following format:
+Start by creating a source image in the following format:

 * 64px x 64px
 * PNG format